keyboardio/Kaleidoscope/docs/codebase/glossary.md

 A representation of the current state of the keyboard's keys, where non-transparent entries indicate keys that are active (logically—usually, but not necessarily, physically held).
 Represented in the code by the `LiveKeys` type (and the `live_keys` object).

+#### Active/inactive keys

+In the `live_keys[]` array, an _active_ key usually corresponds to a keyswitch that is physically pressed.
+In the common case of HID Keyboard keys, an active key will result in one or more keycodes being inserted in any new HID report.
+In some cases, an key can be active when its physical keyswitch is not pressed (e.g. OneShot keys that have been tapped), and in other cases a key might be _inactive_ even though its keyswitch is pressed (e.g. a Qukeys key whose value has not yet been resolved).
+Inactive keys are represented in the `live_keys[]` array by the special value `Key_Inactive`.

+#### Masked keys

+In the `live_keys[]` array, a _masked_ key is one whose next key press (either physical or logical) will be ignored.
+A masked key is automatically unmasked the next time it toggles off.
+Masked keys are represented by the special value `Key_Masked`.

 ## Keyswitch state